abitofalchemy/TreeDecomps/README.md

 14May17 | Need to fix, the Jaccard sim routine
 15May17 | rand graph stats using tst-rand_gstats
-15May17 | Do a BA rand graph to HRG hstars control test
+15May17 | Do a BA rand graph to HRG hstars control test 19May17 | reading the rules have make sure that RHS is a list